snubwoody/wakunguma.com/src/articles/rust-compile-times.md

 It's not peak at all, however, rust's compile times have gotten a lot better throughout the years and will probably continue to do so.
 As it gains more popularity and, inevitably, more complaints come in, there will be more and more improvements on compile times.

+My biggest issue with rust is the compile times... it really has an effect on developer productivity.

 ## Resources